 Bedding Buying Guide

 DOWNLITE manufacturers down and down alternative bedding used in private label and branded programs for the best department stores and catalogs in the country.
 In addition, our down bedding is used in thousands of hotels and resorts in the United States.
 The information below addresses many common questions we get.
-If you still need help email us at email@example.com or give us a call/chat Sunday-Friday, 10 AM to 4 PM EST.
+If you still need help, email us at email@example.com or give us a call Sunday-Friday, 9 AM to 4 PM EST.

-Polyesters can be made in all sorts of ways from the size of the fiber (denier) to whether it is single or multi hollow core – even topical treatments to make the fibers click can vary greatly.
+Polyesters can be vary from the size of the fiber, to whether it is single or multi hollow core; even topical treatments on the fibers can vary greatly.
 Below is a go-to list of the down alternatives we make.

-- PrimaLoft – A Microfiber blend which is silky smooth, and features a permanent Antimicrobial treatment in the fiber that won't wash out.
-PrimaLoft is offered into two sub groups based on the product usage.
-PrimaLoft in general is comparable to the fill power of a 550-600 fill power White Goose Down.
-PrimaLoft is hydrophobic – which is a fancy way of saying it does not absorb water – thus it is easier and quicker to dry in the home dryer.
+- PrimaLoft® – A silky smooth microfiber blend featuring a permanent antimicrobial treatment in the fiber that won't wash out.
+PrimaLoft is comparable to the fill power of a 550-600 fill power white goose down.
+It is hydrophobic, meaning it does not absorb water, thus it is easier and quicker to dry.
 Used in all products from pillows, comforters, blankets and even fiber beds.
-Of note PrimaLoft in the apparel world comes in several sub blends and they do not directly correspond to the home bedding side.
+Of note: PrimaLoft in the apparel world comes in several sub blends and they do not directly correspond to home bedding.

-- EnviroLoft – This fiber features a higher denier which means it has a thicker strand of polyester.
+- EnviroLoft – This fiber features a thicker strand of polyester.
 The thicker fibers offer added support and rigidity.
-Used in many hospitality applications due to its durability and price point.
-Used in all products from pillows, comforters, blankets even fiber beds.
+Popular for hospitality applications due to its durability and price point.
+Used in all products from pillows, comforters, blankets, and fiber beds.

-- MicroLoft – This fiber uses a dense microfiber which is very slick feeling and offers a noticeable unique hand (Very squishy).
+- MicroLoft – This fiber uses a dense microfiber which is very slick feeling and offers a noticeable unique hand.
 Used only in bed pillows.

 - OptiLuxe – This fiber blend mimics the features of memory fiber bedding.
-Unlike memory foam – this polyester can be machine washed.
-Used in select Sealy Posturepedic and Optimum bedding items.
-Used only in bed pillows.
+Unlike memory foam, this polyester can be machine washed.
+Used in select Sealy Posturepedic® bed pillows.

-- LiquiLoft – Similar to MicroLoft – this fiber has a dense feeling which offers a contouring feeling.
+- LiquiLoft – Similar to MicroLoft, this fiber is dense which offers a contouring feeling.
 Used only in bed pillows.

 - Cluster Fiber – A fiber that is made into balls and offers excellent durability and volume.
-Used in many hotel items.
-Used only in bed pillows.
+Used in many hotel bed pillows.

 - Suprelle – A special fiber that mimics the properties of Memory Foam bedding.
 It has a special polyester blend that requires home care using Dryell.
 Used only in bed pillows and some mattress pads.